Board

 In 2016, Bronwyn was appointed as the Presiding Commissioner with the Queensland Productivity Commission (QPC) to lead the Inquiry into service delivery in Queensland’s remote and discrete Indigenous communities.
 She worked on the Inquiry into manufacturing, the Inquiry into Imprisonment and Recidivism in Queensland (2019) and the Queensland Recycling Review (2019).

-Bronwyn has worked for both state and federal levels of government and has a long history of direct hands-on involvement in Aboriginal and Torres Strait Islander community-based organisations spanning over 30 years.
+Bronwyn has worked for both state and federal levels of government and has a long history of direct involvement in Aboriginal and Torres Strait Islander community-based organisations spanning over 30 years.
 She was Chairperson of the Bidgerdii Community Health Service for some 9 years, a Director of Anglicare Central Queensland, Link-Up (Qld), has assisted in the establishment of community organisations, and served on numerous community committees in Central Queensland, Ipswich, and Brisbane, and at state and national levels.

 Bronwyn is noted for her community-based research and translating research outcomes along with her strong practice-based commitment to social justice, and improving Indigenous health, education, and life outcomes.